-As a class, complete the Day Sky, Night Sky activity on the ABC Education website.
 Discuss the objects that can be seen in a daytime sky and the objects that can be seen in a nighttime sky.
-As a class, create a daytime sky and a nighttime sky using the online tool.
-If possible, print the images created to display in the classroom throughout the unit.
+As a class, create a daytime sky and a nighttime sky on a large piece of butcher’s paper.
+Display the images in the classroom throughout the unit.

 Explain to the students that, for thousands of years, human beings have been looking to the skies in an effort to understand the natural phenomena of day and night.
 Before the days of modern science, people told stories to explain why things happened.
 Elements of nature (such as plants, animals and the weather) were common features of these stories.